Help & support

 Indemnity

-To the maximum extent permitted by law, you indemnify and agree to keep CommBank and Credit Savvy indemnified against any loss or claim arising out of, or in connection with:
+To the maximum extent permitted by law, you indemnify and agree to keep CommBank, Credit Savvy and Experian indemnified against any loss or claim arising out of, or in connection with:

 Changes

-CommBank reserves the right to change these Terms and Conditions, and make changes to the content and layout of NetBank or the CommBank app at any time.
-We will always act reasonably when exercising these rights and only make changes we consider reasonably necessary.
-Any modifications will be effective immediately.
-We accept no liability for any costs, losses or damages of any kind arising as a consequence of any such change, except to the extent CommBank, Credit Savvy or any of their respective employees or agents have been negligent, fraudulent or exhibited wilful misconduct.
+Credit Savvy reserves the right to change these Terms and Conditions, and make changes to the content and layout of the Credit Score Hub on NetBank or the CommBank App at any time.
+Any modifications will be effective immediately, without prior notice.
+Credit Savvy accepts no liability for any costs, losses or damages of any kind arising as a consequence of any such change.

-Any subsequent use by you of this service will constitute an acceptance by you of any varied or modified Terms and Conditions.
-We encourage you to periodically review these Credit Score Terms and Conditions to become aware of any changes that may have occurred.
-If CommBank makes a change that you are not happy with, you can discontinue your use of this service at any time and as a result these Terms and Conditions will no longer apply to you.
+Any subsequent use by you of this service will constitute an acceptance of any varied or modified Terms and Conditions.
+Credit Savvy encourages you to periodically review these Terms and Conditions to become aware of any changes that may have occurred.
+If Credit Savvy make a change that you are not happy with, you should inform us and discontinue use of this service.